-CONSULTATIVE EXAMINATION TIPS – Medical Evidence Wins Your Disability Claim
+CONSULTATIVE EXAM TIPS – Medical Evidence Wins Your Benefits

 After you apply for Social Security Disability benefits or Supplemental Security Income benefits, you may receive a notice in the mail.
-This notice is scheduling you for a Consultative Examination.
-The SSA usually schedules a Consultative Examination during the first six months of the appeals process.
-For instance, they will schedule your exam during the initial or reconsideration stage of your case.
+This notice schedules you for a Consultative Exam.
+The SSA usually schedules an exam with one of their doctors during the first six months of the appeals process.
+For instance, they will schedule your exam during the initial or second appeal stage of your case.

-Typically, a physical or mental examination with a doctor is scheduled because the SSA feels they need more medical evidence.
-They will use the medical evidence to decide whether or not you are eligible for disability benefits.
+Usually, a physical or mental exam with a doctor is scheduled because the SSA feels they need more medical evidence.
+They will use the medical evidence to decide whether or not you are eligible for SSDI and SSI benefits.
 If you need more information about your consultative exam, contact Cannon Disability Law.

 There are some treating providers that the SSA does not consider to be acceptable medical sources.
 However, the SSA will consider the medical opinion of physician assistants, nurse practitioners, social workers, counselors, and physical therapists.

-Therefore, if you are seeing a social worker for mental impairments, submit the records.
-Or, if you are seeing a physical therapist for back impairments, you should submit those records.
+Therefore, if you are seeing a social worker for mental conditions, submit the records.
+Or, if you are seeing a physical therapist for back pain, you should submit those records.
 Find out more about how to collect and submit your medical records to the SSA here.

-THE SSA WILL SCHEDULE YOU FOR A CONSULTATIVE EXAMINATION
+THE SSA WILL SCHEDULE YOU FOR A CONSULTATIVE EXAM

 If you cannot attend the exam, you must immediately call the SSA and inform them that you have a conflict.
 Usually, they will reschedule the appointment time for you, so that you can attend.
 Whatever you do, do not miss the exam.
 They will not reschedule the exam for you if you miss it without explanation.